Dry Curly Hair: Reasons, Signs, & How To Treat It With Care

 Is coconut oil good for curly hair?

 Yes.
-Coconut oil is considered suitable for curly hair as it penetrates deep into the hair shaft and helps treat protein loss, leaving the hair stronger and moisturized.
+Coconut oil is suitable for curly hair as it goes deep into the hair shaft and helps to treat protein loss, making the hair stronger and moisturized.
+It is one of the best home remedies for curly hair.

 Why do my curls feel crunchy?